dagargo/elektroid/README.md

 # Elektroid

 Elektroid is a GNU/Linux transfer application for Elektron devices.
 It includes the `elektroid` GUI application and the `elektroid-cli` CLI application.
-Elektroid has been reported to work with Model:Samples, Digitakt and Analog Rytm mk1 and mk2.
+Elektroid has been reported to work with Model:Samples, Model:Cycles, Digitakt, Digitone and Analog Rytm MKI and MKII.

 To use Elektroid, USB configuration must be set to `USB MIDI` or `USB AUDIO/MIDI` as it won't work in Overbridge mode.